mode-network/mode-cooperators/contributing.md

 # Contribution Guidelines

 This guide is for Mode Tech-Cooperators.
-We appreciate your efforts in enhancing the Mode ecosystem.
+We appreciate your efforts in enhancing the Mode ecosystem

 Here's how it works: